stschulte/puppet-nimsoft/README.md

 The puppet type `agentil_template` currently ignores vendor templates completly but can be used to create custom templates and system templates.
-If you specify a system template you should not set `jobs` and `monitors` explicitly since these are inherited from the assigned templates.
+If you specify a system template you should not set `jobs` explicitly since these are inherited from the assigned templates.
 But you can use the `agentil_template` type to establish customizations like custom tablespace utilization thresholds.